 The Board recognises that independent directors may over time develop significant insights into the Group's business and operations, and can continue to provide significant and valuable contributions objectively to the Board as a whole.
 When there are such directors, the Board will do a rigorous review of their continuing contribution and independence and may exercise its discretion to extend the tenures of these directors.
-Presently, Mr Gabriel Teo Chen Thye, Mr Steven Tan Chee Chuan, Mr Kaka Singh and Mr Ong Sim Ho have served as independent directors of the company for more than nine years since their initial appointment.
+Presently, Mr. Gabriel Teo Chen Thye, Mr. Kaka Singh and Mr. Ong Sim Ho have served as independent directors of the Company more than nine years since their initial appointment.
 The Board has subjected their independence to a particularly rigorous review.

-The NC and the Board believe that Mr Gabriel Teo Chen Thye, Mr Steven Tan Chee Chuan, Mr Kaka Singh and Mr Ong Sim Ho continue to demonstrate strong independence in character and judgement in the discharge of their responsibilities as a director of the company.
+The NC and the Board believe that Mr. Gabriel Teo Chen Thye, Mr. Kaka Singh and Mr. Ong Sim Ho continue to demonstrate strong independence in character and judgement in the discharge of their responsibilities as a director of the company.
 They have continued to express their individual viewpoints, debated issues and objectively scrutinised and challenged management.
 They have sought clarification and amplification as deemed required, including through direct access to the Group's employees.

-The Company's precision engineering focus and geographical dispersion in countries like China, Malaysia, Latvia, Mexico and Brazil means that an in-depth understanding of the business and operating environment of the Group is important.
-The directors provide the Company with much needed experience and knowledge of the Industry.
+The Group's precision engineering focus and geographical dispersion in countries like China, Malaysia, Thailand, Latvia, Mexico and Brazil means that an in-depth understanding of the business and operating environment of the Group is important.
+The directors provide the Company with much needed experience and knowledge of the industry.

-After taking into account all these factors, and also having weighed the need for Board refreshment against tenure for relative benefit, the Board has determined Mr Gabriel Teo Chen Thye, Mr Steven Tan Chee Chuan, Mr Kaka Singh and Mr Ong Sim Ho to be considered independent directors, notwithstanding that they have served on the Board for more than nine years from the date of their first appointment.
+After taking into account all these factors, and also having weighed the need for Board refreshment against tenure for relative benefit, the Board has determined Mr. Gabriel Teo Chen Thye, Mr. Kaka Singh and Mr. Ong Sim Ho to be considered independent directors, notwithstanding that they have served on the Board for more than nine years from the date of their first appointment.